-Communities does not purchase vehicles for the use of carers, or lease vehicles long term for children in care who do not have a physical disability.
+The Department does not purchase vehicles for the use of carers, or lease vehicles long term for children in care who do not have a physical disability.
 However, in circumstances where four or more children have been placed together at the same time, consideration will be given to a request for a one-off grant to assist carers to purchase a vehicle with a higher seating capacity.

 The one-off grant will take the form of a financial contribution paid to a registered motor vehicle dealer.
-Carers must sign an Advice to Carer Agreement where they agree that the vehicle meets the requirements of an appropriate safety and mechanical assessment, and that Communities has no responsibility for the running costs, maintenance or replacement of the vehicle.
+Carers must sign an Advice to Carer Agreement where they agree that the vehicle meets the requirements of an appropriate safety and mechanical assessment, and that the Department has no responsibility for the running costs, maintenance or replacement of the vehicle.
 This agreement must be accepted by the carers before the grant is made.

 Approval for home modifications are limited to:

-This category of funding does not cover ‘normal’ large expenditure such as computers, day care, private practitioners, counselling or orthodontic treatment.
+This category of funding does not cover ‘normal’ large expenditure items, such as computers, day care, private practitioners, counselling or orthodontic treatment.

 This category covers extraordinary situations, but is not limited to: